Awalz/SwiftyDraw/README.md

 ## License

-SwiftyDraw is available under the MIT license.
+SwiftyDraw  is available under the BSD license.
 See the LICENSE file for more info.